Backway´s Physical Therapy, PLLC

 Specialties:

-Statement: Exercise really is medicine.
+Exercise really is medicine.

 Marti has served residents of the Prescott area since 1998, working at Yavapai Regional Medical Center before joining Backway's Physical Therapy in 2004.